Mount Edith Cavell

 The improvements to the Cavell Day Use area are largely complete, therefore, an access permit for the Mount Edith Cavell area will no longer be required in summer 2019.

-We anticipate reopening Cavell Road to vehicle traffic June 12, weather permitting.
+Cavell Road opens to vehicle on June 14, weather permitting.
 Typically, the road remains open to vehicle traffic through summer & fall seasons until the first significant snowfall or October 15.
 Check www.511.alberta.ca for up-to-date road conditions and status.

 Seasonal closures for caribou conservation